nix-rfc-101/rfcs/rfcs/0101-nix-formatting.md

 The RFC consist of three main parts, see the following sections for more information:

-- Define the _standard Nix format_ in sufficient detail
+- Define the initial _standard Nix format_
-- Establish the _Nix format team_ with the authority and responsibility to implement and maintain the standard Nix format
+- Establish the _Nix format team_
+- Create the _official Nix formatter_ implementation
+- Reformat Nixpkgs with the official Nix formatter
 - Specify that any default formatting in the Nix CLI must use the official Nix formatter

 ### Standard Nix format